Kiren Rijiju | |

 In the 2009 general election, Rijiju was defeated by a very thin margin of 1314 votes by the Congress candidate under a very controversial circumstances which witnessed massive violence amidst allegation of widespread polling booth capturing by Indian National Congress Party.[10]

 In the 2014 general election, Rijiju was again elected as a Member of Parliament in the 16th Lok Sabha, representing the Arunachal West constituency.
 Rijiju defeated Takam Sanjoy of the Indian National Congress by a margin of 43,738 votes.[11]
-Immediately he found a place in Narendra Modi's first best of 45 Council of Minister's list as Minister of State for Home.[12][13]
+Immediately he found a place in Narendra Modi's first Council of Ministers, as Minister of State for Home.[12][13]

-In 2017 made a statement and said that "Rohingyas are illegal immigrants and stand to be deported".
+In 2017, he said "Rohingyas are illegal immigrants and stand to be deported".
 He also stated that "India has absorbed maximum number of refugees in the world so nobody should give India any lessons on how to deal with refugees".[14][15][16][17]

 Kiren Rijiju again got elected in 2019 by highest ever record margin of votes and became Minister of State (Independent Charge) for Youth Affairs and Sports and Minister of State for Ministry of Minority Affairs.[18]

-His wife is Joram Rina Rijiju; they were married in 2004.[20]
+He married Joram Rina Rijiju in 2004.[20]
 She is a graduate from Lady Shri Ram College for Women, New Delhi and is a gold medalist from Arunachal University.
 She is an Associate Professor teaching history at Dera Natung Government College, Itanagar in Arunachal Pradesh.[citation needed]